liamzdenek/affirm-application/memory-bank/progress.md

    - Updated components to use the configuration
    - Simplified frontend deployment in CDK stack

+4. **Enhanced Metrics**:
+   - Updated the AggregatedData interface to include counts for payment plans and products
+   - Modified the aggregation Lambda function to track these counts
+   - Updated the Dashboard component to display these metrics

+5. **Recent Orders**:
+   - Added a function to fetch recent orders from the API
+   - Added a component to display the orders with styling
+   - Added CSS styles for the Recent Orders section

+6. **Order History Simulation**:
+   - Created a script to generate simulated order history data
+   - Implemented natural undulations for time of day and day of week
+   - Generated data for both hourly and daily granularity
+   - Added payment plan and product counts to simulated data

 ## Success Metrics Tracking

 | Metric | Target | Current | Status |